KikoXtreme/Planet-Discovery/server/readme.md

-# REST-api for Angular course in SoftUni
+# REST-api for Angular project

 ## Getting started
 Let's make our first API request to the REST-api!